grow-ai-like-a-child/Psychophysics/README.md

        The generated images are saved to a specified directory, which can be customized in the script.

 3. **Final Experiment Image Extraction**
-   - Scripts like `Origin-flanker.py`, `Origin-stroop.py`, or `squared-flanker.py`:
+   - Scripts like `Origin_flanker.py`, `Origin_stroop.py`, or `squared_flanker.py`:
      - Purpose: Post-process or reorganize images for the experiment (e.g., cropping, rotating, renaming).
      - Usage:
        ```bash
        cd Code/Final\ experiment\ image\ extraction
        python Origin-flanker.py
        ```
-       These scripts often rely on pre-existing images from the `Image generator` step.
+       These scripts often rely on pre-existing images from the `Image_generator` step.

 4. **Violin Generator**
-   - `Graph Summary.py`:
+   - `Graph_Summary.py`:
-     - Purpose: Load data (often from `Psychophysics-run.xlsx` or other CSV/Excel files), perform some summary calculations, and generate violin plots or other visualizations.
+     - Purpose: Load data (often from `Psychophysics_run.xlsx` or other CSV/Excel files), perform some summary calculations, and generate violin plots or other visualizations.
      - Usage:
        ```bash
        cd Code/Violin\ generator/Violin\ generator